P/E RATIO: [FAIL]

 The P/E of a company must be greater than 5 to eliminate weak companies, but not more than 3 times the current Market P/E because the situation is much too risky, and never greater than 43.
-HWCC's P/E is 28.68, , while the current market PE is 16.00.
-Therefore, it passes the first test.
+Unfortunately the P/E ratio for HWCC's is not available.
+Hence, no opinion can be rendered at the present time.

 REVENUE GROWTH IN RELATION TO EPS GROWTH: [PASS]